November 14 and 15, 2015 | Embassy Suites Hotel Phoenix | Scottsdale, ArizonaRegister Now

 Welcome and Opening Session – Phoenix and Beyond: Unique Perspectives on Light Pollution

-Join the Mayor of Phoenix, Former Arizona State Senator, Former Astronaut and Member of the International Space Station, and IDA’s Founding Fathers as they provide informative and distinctively different “out of this world” perspectives on light pollution.
+Join the Former Arizona State Senator, Executive Director of Arizona State Parks and IDA’s Founding Fathers as they provide informative and distinctively different “out of this world” perspectives on light pollution.

 The Magical World of Fireflies…and What These Magnificent Creatures Are Telling Us